Apple displays: Third generation

 The third generation of displays marked the end of the monochrome display era and the beginning of the multimedia era.
 The first display to include built-in speakers was introduced in 1993 as the Apple AudioVision 14 Display.
-The Multiple Scan series of displays began with the Multiple Scan 17 and 20 with Trinitron CRTs and the Multiple Scan 14 with shadow mask CRT, and would ultimately become Apple's value line of shadow mask displays.
+The "Multiple Scan" series of displays began with the Multiple Scan 17 and 20 with Trinitron CRTs and the Multiple Scan 14 with shadow mask CRT, and would ultimately become Apple's value line of shadow mask displays.
 The AppleVision series of displays then became the high-end display line, using 17″ and 20″ Trinitron CRTs and with AV versions containing integrated speakers.
-The AppleVision line was later renamed to ColorSync display line when Steve Jobs returned to Apple.
+The AppleVision line was later renamed to "ColorSync" display line when Steve Jobs returned to Apple.

 The Macintosh Color Classic introduced a 10″ color Trinitron display to the Classic compact Macintosh, with a slightly enhanced resolution of 512×384 (560×384 to accommodate the Apple IIe Card) like the standalone 12″ color display.
 Apple continued the all-in-one series with the larger 14″ Macintosh LC 500 series, featuring a 14″, 640×480 Trinitron CRT until the LC 580 in 1995, which heralded the switch to shadow mask CRTs for the remainder of Apple's all-in-one computers until the switch to LCDs in 2002.
 The last Macintosh to include an integrated CRT was the eMac, which boosted the display area to 17″ with support up to 1280×960 resolution.
 It used a 4th generation flat-screen CRT and was discontinued in 2006.

 Fourth generation

 The fourth generation of displays were introduced simultaneously with the Blue & White Power Macintosh G3 in 1999, which included the translucent plastics of the iMac (initially white and blue "blueberry", then white and grey "graphite" upon the introduction of the Power Mac G4).
 The displays were also designed with same translucent look.
-The Apple Studio Display series of CRT displays were available in a 17″ Diamondtron and a 21″ Trinitron CRT, both driven by an LG-Manufactured chassis.
+The "Apple Studio Display" series of CRT displays were available in a 17″ Diamondtron and a 21″ Trinitron CRT, both driven by an LG-Manufactured chassis.
 The 17″ displays were notorious for faulty flybacks and failing in a manner that could destroy the monitor and catch fire.
-It's also reported that these monitors can destroy GPU's, and sometimes the entire computer.
+It's also reported that these monitors can destroy GPUs, and sometimes the entire computer.
 The last Apple external CRT display was introduced in 2000 along with the Power Mac G4 Cube.
-Both it and the new LCD Studio Displays featured clear plastics to match the Cube, and the new Apple Display Connector, which provided power, USB, and video signals to the display through a single cable.
+Both it and the new "LCD Studio Displays" featured clear plastics to match the Cube, and the new Apple Display Connector, which provided power, USB, and video signals to the display through a single cable.
 It was available only in a 17″ flat screen Diamondtron CRT.
 It was discontinued the following year.